Smavehyia/articulate/README.md

-Articulate - An app to conquer all your public speaking fears
+Articulate - An app to conquer all your public speaking fears.